 - Committee work and decisions: Swedish Match Board of Directors shall have a Compensation Committee.
 The Committee has the authority to approve salary and other remuneration and employment terms for members of the GMT, except those regarding the President.
 The Committee shall prepare and present proposals for the Board’s decisions on issues relating to salary and other remuneration and employment terms for the President.
 The Committee is authorized to decide and in relation to the President to propose to the Board of Directors the further details regarding the criteria and targets on which the variable salary is based for the GMT.
 In addition hereto the Committee is authorized to decide to what extent such criteria and targets have been met both for the GMT and the President.

-Short term variable salary: The maximum short term variable salary for the President and other members of the GMT residing in Sweden shall be 70 and 60 percent respectively of their 2018 base salary.
-To comply with local market standards the maximum short term incentive for members residing outside of Sweden shall be 70 percent of the 2018 base salary.
+Short-term variable salary: The maximum short-term variable salary for the President and other members of the GMT residing in Sweden shall be 70 and 60 percent respectively of their 2019 base salary.
+To comply with local market standards the maximum short-term incentive for members residing outside of Sweden shall be 70 percent of the 2019 base salary.
 Subject to justified exemptions, a 20 percentage point reduction in maximum variable salary shall apply to any GMT member who does not commit to purchase Company shares for at least 50 percent of the received cash award net of income tax and to retain such shares for a period of not less than three years.
 The minimum level of performance that must be reached to earn any allocation and the maximum level of performance at which payout is capped shall be defined in the beginning of each year by the Compensation Committee in relation to the GMT members other than the President and by the Board of Directors in relation to the President.

-Long term variable salary: The maximum long term variable salary of the President and other members of the GMT (except as set forth below) shall be either 45 percent of the 2018 base salary or 750,000 SEK depending on the remit of the GMT member.
+Long-term variable salary: The maximum long-term variable salary of the President and other members of the GMT (except as set forth below) shall be either 45 percent of the 2019 base salary or 750 000 SEK depending on the remit of the GMT member.
 Subject to justified exemptions, all members of the GMT will be obliged to purchase company shares for the full cash award net of income tax and shall retain such shares for a period of not less than two years.
-Members of GMT residing outside Sweden may participate in an additional long term variable salary program capped at 100 percent of the base salary every second year.
+Members of GMT residing outside Sweden may participate in an additional long-term variable salary program capped at 100 percent of the base salary every second year.

-The outcome in the long term variable salary program is dependent on two criteria determined at the beginning of 2018, but measured over the full performance period 2018-2020.
-The majority of the outcome is based on Group operating profit from product segments 2018-2020 and the remaining part is based on net sales excluding SMD Logistics for 2018-2020.
-For both measures an improvement compared to the 2017 outcome is required for the measure to yield an outcome in the program.
+The outcome in the long-term variable salary program is dependent on two criteria determined at the beginning of 2019 but measured over the full performance period 2019-2021.
+The majority of the outcome is based on Group Operating profit from product areas 2019-2021 and the remaining part is based on Net sales excluding SMD Logistics AB for 2019-2021.
+For both measures an improvement compared to the 2018 outcomes is required for the measure to yield an outcome in the program.